A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Lattice-based path planner

 In this work, the OCP in~\eqref{j1:OCP_mp_gen} is solved by deploying the state-of-the-art numerical optimal control solver CasADi~\cite{casadi}, combined with the primal-dual interior-point solver IPOPT~\cite{ipopt}.
 Each generated motion primitive is represented as a distance sampled path in all vehicle states and control signals.
 Finally, since the system is orientation-invariant, rotational symmetries of the system are exploited\footnote{Essentially, it is only necessary to solve the OCPs from the initial orientations $\theta_{3,s}=0,\text{ }\arctan(1/2) \text{ and } \pi/4$.
 The motion primitives from the remaining initial orientations $\theta_{3,s}\in\Theta$ can be generated by mirroring the solutions.} to reduce the number of OCPs that need to be solved during the motion primitive generation~\cite{pivtoraiko2009differentially,CirilloIROS2014}.

 Even though the motion primitive generation is performed offline, it is not feasible to make an exhaustive generation of motion primitives to all grid points due to computation time and the high risk of creating redundant and undesirable segments.
 Instead, for each initial state $x_s^i\in\mathbb Z_d$ with position of the semitrailer at the origin, a careful selection of final states $x_f^i\in\mathbb Z_d$ is performed based on system knowledge and by visual inspection.
 The OCP solver is then only generating motion primitives from this specified set of OCPs.
 For our full-scale test vehicle, the set of motion primitives from all initial states with $\theta_{3,s}=0$, is illustrated in Figure~\ref{j1:fig:primitives}.
-The following can be noted regarding the manual specification of the motion primitive set: \begin{itemize} \item[a)] A motion primitive $m_i\in \pazocal P$ is either a straight motion, a heading change maneuver or a parallel maneuver. \item[b)] The motion primitives in forward motion are more aggressive compared to the ones in backward motion, $i.e.$, a maneuver in forward motion has a shorter path distance compared to a similar maneuver in backward motion. \item[c)] The final position ($x^i_{3,f},y^i_{3,f}$) of the axle of the semitrailer is manually reconfigured if the ratio between the stage cost $J(m_i)$ and the path distance $s^i_f$ is too high (\textit{e.g.}, if $J(m_i)/s^i_f\geq1.5$ for our application). \item[d)] While starting in a nonzero equilibrium configuration, the final position ($x^i_{3,f},y^i_{3,f}$) is mainly biased to the first and second quadrants for $\alpha^i_{s}=0.1$ and to the third and fourth quadrants for $\alpha^i_{s}=-0.1$. \end{itemize}
+The following can be noted regarding the manual specification of the motion primitive set: \begin{itemize} \item[a)] A motion primitive $m_i\in \pazocal P$ is either a straight motion, a heading change maneuver or a parallel maneuver. \item[b)] The motion primitives in forward motion are more aggressive compared to the ones in backward motion, $i.e.$, a maneuver in forward motion has a shorter path distance compared to a similar maneuver in backward motion. \item[c)] The final position ($x^i_{3,f},y^i_{3,f}$) of motion primitive $m_i$ is selected such that the ratio between the stage-cost $J_p(m_i)$ and the path distance $s^i_f$ is sufficiently small, $i.e.$, such that the nominal path in all vehicle states and controls are sufficiently smooth to be executed by a path-following controller. \item[d)] While starting in a nonzero equilibrium configuration, the final position of the semitrailer ($x^i_{3,f},y^i_{3,f}$) is mainly restricted to the first and second quadrants for $\alpha^i_{s}=0.1$ and to the third and fourth quadrants for $\alpha^i_{s}=-0.1$. \end{itemize}